Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

   - 16 GB of RAM, as virtual worlds need quite a lot data to be described, especially in higher level languages like Erlang

-  - 3 hard drives, 400GB SAS, in a `RAID-5 <http://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_5>`_ array, for data persistance (it leads to 800GB of usable redondant disk space)
+  - 3 hard drives, 400GB SAS, in a `RAID-5 <http://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_5>`_ array, for data persistence (it leads to 800GB of usable redundant disk space); if being able to afford a solid-state disk (`SSD <http://en.wikipedia.org/wiki/Solid-state_drive>`_), it should be used first for the system, second for the application data (here maybe in the context of a RAID array)

   - redundant power supply

-  - two gigabit ethernet network interfaces
+  - two gigabit Ethernet network interfaces

 It would cost roughly 5,000 $ (3,200 euros), based on this estimation_ from DELL.
 Quite expensive for hobbyists of course, but rather affordable for professionals.